-Evertiq - Hanza to close production unit in China
+Evertiq - Hanza to phase out production unit in China

 At the same time, the business unit in Suzhou, China, will be widened in close customer cooperation, the company states in a press release.
 Hanza estimates that the closure of the unit will cost approximately SEK 3 million (about EUR 284’000).
 However, the company's previous financial assessment remains despite this decision.
 The Swedish company announced earlier this fall that operations in China would be adapted, as Hanza sees a broadened customer need as a result of the expansion into the German market.
 Hanza says that it has reached an agreement with one of the its major German customers to move some production from Germany to the facility in Suzhou, China.
 At the same time, Hanza has decided to discontinue operations in Ma'anshan, China, to concentrate operations in China to Suzhou instead.
 Operations in Ma'anshan have had a negative impact on the Group's earnings in 2019; something that the company is now looking to change as it expects that the closure of the unit and the development of Suzhou will have a positive impact on the group's profitability.

+Garz & Fricke Inc. mark opening of first U.S. office Touch panel PC manufacturer Garz & Fricke Inc. celebrated the grand opening of its new office in Edina, Minnesota last month.

-Hanza to close production unit in China Swedish manufacturer, Hanza, says that it has decided to close down its unit in Ma'anshan, China.
+Hanza to phase out production unit in China Swedish manufacturer, Hanza, says that it has decided to close down its unit in Ma'anshan, China.

 Entegris acquires CMP slurry manufacturer Sinmat Entegris has acquired Sinmat, a CMP slurry manufacturer.
 Located in Gainesville, Florida, Sinmat is now part of the Specialty Chemicals and Engineered Materials (SCEM) Division of Entegris.